Instructions for visiting the museum with a group

 Paul and Fanny, with the help of experts, acquired particularly 17th and 18th-century Swedish portraits and miniatures, as well as 17th-century Flemish and Dutch art.
 The childless couple wanted to fill their home with beautiful objects and works of art, as was the style of the time.
 The collecting was based on the idea of sharing and education.
 The couple sought representative works from major artists of each period for the collection.
 We can read about these exciting art acquisitions in Paul’s letters.
 This was how Finland’s first collection of art by “old masters” came into being, with works purposefully selected with the help of art experts.

-Paul and Fanny Sinebrychoff wanted to donate their collection for the common good, and made a bequest to the Finnish State in 1921.
-In 2021, we celebrate the 100th anniversary of the donation.
+Paul and Fanny Sinebrychoff wanted to donate their collection for the common good, and made a donation to the Finnish State in 1921.
+In 2021, we celebrated the 100th anniversary of the donation.